-The Office of Faculty & Research (OFR) of the Carey Business School strives to provide an exemplary level of support to enable Carey faculty to excel in research and teaching.
-The position of Director is a key leadership position with responsibility for managing and supervising OFR.
+The Office of Faculty & Research (OFR) of the Carey Business School supports the school's faculty in their research, teaching and service activities.
+The position of Director is a key leadership position with responsibility for managing OFR operations.
 The primary responsibilities include team leadership, budget oversight, faculty support, academic support, and administration of policies and processes relevant for faculty.
-The Director sets standards of excellence for OFR administrative staff, including prioritizing and organizing tasks to achieve the goals and objectives of the unit, and is responsible for the overall financial management of OFR.
-The Director is responsible for OFR administrative operations and academic rostering, in collaboration with the Registrar, Academic Program Directors, the Office of Education, and faculty.
-This position reports to the Vice Dean for Faculty & Research.
+This position reports to the Vice Dean for Faculty & Research (VDFR) and collaborates closely with other Carey School departments as well as with all faculty.

 Academic Operations Management and OFR Management